jimdigriz/bgpexplore/README.md

 Looks like the [USA Army Network Enterprise Technology Command (AS320)](https://en.wikipedia.org/wiki/USAISC) is a poor choice of a location to host a gaming server for Japan ([`rrc06`'s location](https://www.ripe.net/analyse/internet-measurements/routing-information-service-ris/ris-raw-data)) with a hop length of nine, though there may be other non-technical reasons why you would not!

 On this point, hop length is not a good judge of latency, for example London to New York can be a single hop and be 70ms whilst two datacenters in the same city could have several hops separating them.

+## Leaking 'Bogon' AS

+You may be familar with the concept of [bogon IP addresses](https://www.team-cymru.com/bogon-reference.html) on the Internet and by [extension there are a number of ASN's that should not be seen in an `AS_PATH`](https://labs.ripe.net/Members/martin_winter/monitoring-bgp-anomalies-on-the-internet) and a good starting point to build one is by looking at the [IANA allocations](https://www.iana.org/assignments/as-numbers/as-numbers.xhtml).

+For our example, we will just look for reservations including the [documentation](https://www.iana.org/go/rfc5398) and [private](https://www.iana.org/go/rfc6996) use only ranges.
+We build a query looking for bogon ASs that have peering relationships seen publically:

+    MATCH (a:AS)<-[:PEER]-(:AS)
+    WITH DISTINCT a AS a
+    WHERE a.num = 0 OR (a.num >= 64496 AND a.num <= 131071) OR (a.num >= 4200000000 AND a.num <= 4294967295)
+    RETURN a;

 ## MOAS Conflicts